Photon-Odderon interference in exclusive $\chi_{c}$ charmonium production at the Electron-Ion Collider: The Primakoff contribution in specific kinematic limits

 In this subsection we consider the non-relativisitic QCD (NRQCD) limit of the Primakoff process by taking the heavy quark limit.
 We also take $Q^2 \to 0$ and focus on transverse photon - proton scattering.

 In the NRQCD limit all the momenta in the amplitude are considered to be much smaller than the heavy quark mass.
-Since the results obtained in the previous Secs.~\ref{sec:scaltens} and \ref{sec:axial} have already been obtained in the $|t| \to 0$ limit, we take these as starting point and further expand to second order in $\xi = z - 1/2$ and $\lp$.
+Since the expressions obtained in the previous Secs.~\ref{sec:scaltens} and \ref{sec:axial} already correspond to the $|t| \to 0$ limit, we take those as starting point and further expand to second order in $\xi = z - 1/2$ and $\lp$.